Unifi Hotspot

 Webhooks

-Webhooks allow you to forward on the body of the input form from the hotspot portal onto your own webservice to do what you see fit with.
+Webhooks allow you to forward the input form body from the hotspot portal to your web service.
 The form will be copied exactly as is.

-To configure webhook the follow environment variables must be set
+To configure webhooks, the following environment variables must be set:

 • LOG_AUTH_DRIVER=webhook